 Means "dweller by the swampy meadow" from the Old French plasquet

 Habitational name from Platt or Platt Bridge in Lancashire, named in Middle English with Old French plat

 "flat, thin", in the dialect sense "plank bridge".

 "bald patch" or plešec

-Name for someone who lived by a field where cattle fodder was grown or else grew cattle fodder, from the field name pletsch
+Originally a name for someone who lived by a field where cattle fodder was grown or else grew cattle fodder, from pletsch

 Most likely derived from old French palorde